Satisfactory Academic Progress

 If suspended, you may appeal for reinstatement based on extenuating circumstances.
 Please see the full policy in the College Catalog for details on appealing.
 If your appeal is approved, you will be placed in a probation status.
 All approved appeals and probationary terms will include an academic plan that you must adhere to.
 This plan will include, at a minimum, earning at least a 2.50 term GPA and completing 100% of your courses (or meeting the cumulative standards).

-You may download and print appeal forms by clicking the appropriate link below:
+Appeal forms are available by clicking the appropriate link below:

-- Academic and Financial Aid Suspension Appeal [PDF]
+- Academic and Financial Aid Suspension Appeal (E-Form)

-- Financial Aid Suspension Appeal for Exceeding Maximum Time Frame [PDF]
+- Financial Aid Suspension Appeal for Exceeding Maximum Time Frame [E-Form]

 Once you are suspended from the College, the only way to be reinstated is to appeal and have that appeal approved or to not attend Normandale for a year.
 To reestablish your eligibility for financial aid, you would need to appeal and have that appeal approved or attend Normandale without financial aid and meet the minimum standards.